Lil: Less is Less When Applying Post-Training Sparse-Attention Algorithms in Long-Decode Stage: Limitations

 \textbf{Evaluation on a limited set of datasets and models.} Our evaluation covers only three models and three datasets.
 As such, the results may not generalize beyond these specific configurations.
 Although models with longer context lengths (e.g., Qwen2.5-Max, DeepSeek-r1) and datasets such as GPQA Diamond and Codeforces exist, exhaustive evaluation across all combinations is computationally prohibitive~\cite{hu2023pcrml}.
 As reported in prior work~\cite{zhong2024distserve}, decoding a single token can take approximately 30 ms; thus, processing 16k tokens on an A100-80GB GPU requires around 8 minutes.
 Running 200 test cases would take over a day on a single GPU, making large-scale evaluation infeasible with limited resources.
 Despite these constraints, we select datasets spanning three levels of difficulty and models covering diverse architectures (dense vs. MoE), training recipes, and parameter scales.
 We therefore believe that the Lil problem is not an artifact of specific configurations but is universal across datasets and models.

 \textbf{Evaluation on a limited set of sparse-attention algorithms.} Our evaluation covers only four sparse-attention algorithms, and thus the results may not directly generalize beyond this set.
-Nevertheless, we contend that the Lil problem is inherent to sparse-attention algorithms, as all assume sparsity patterns---i.e., that a few tokens are important---and may lose information (Section~\ref{sec-theory}).
-We select diverse algorithms, including the pioneering H$_2$O, the widely-used streamingLLM (recently applied in GPT-OSS~\cite{openai2025gptoss}), the state-of-the-art Quest, and its counterpart infLLM.
-Other algorithms, such as clusterKV and PQCache, differ only in how K vectors are grouped and do not alter the use of sparsity.
-Hence, we believe the Lil problem is not specific to configurations but universal across sparse-attention algorithms.
+Nevertheless, we contend that the Lil problem is inherent to sparse-attention algorithms, because all such algorithms assume sparsity patterns---i.e., that a few tokens are important---and may lose information (Section~\ref{sec-theory}).
+We select diverse algorithms, including the pioneering H$_2$O, the widely used StreamingLLM (recently applied in GPT-OSS~\cite{openai2025gptoss}), the state-of-the-art Quest, and its counterpart infLLM.
+Other algorithms, such as ClusterKV~\cite{liu2025clusterkv} and PQCache~\cite{zhang2025pqcache}, differ only in how K vectors are grouped and do not alter the use of sparsity.
+Hence, we believe that the Lil problem is not specific to particular configurations but is universal across sparse-attention algorithms.